harness/developer-hub/kb/platform/harness-platform-faqs.md

 For more information, go to [Google Cloud Functions](/docs/continuous-delivery/get-started/cd-tutorials/gcp-cloud-func).

-### Is create-namespace option available in Harness while deploying chart?
+### Is a create-namespace option available in Harness when deploying chart?

-You can point to a manifest file containing just the namespace YAML.
-This means you can create a Kubernetes YAML file that defines only the namespace you want to use for your application.
-Even a shell script step would be simple enough in this case, and use a kubectl command directly.
-This suggests that using a shell script as a step in your deployment process to apply the namespace YAML file is straightforward.
-You can use the kubectl command in the shell script to create the namespace.
+You can create a Kubernetes YAML file that defines only the namespace you want to use for your application and point to a manifest file containing just the namespace YAML.
+This means that using a shell script step in your deployment process to apply the namespace YAML file is straightforward.

+Even a shell script step would be simple enough in this case, and you can use the kubectl command directly in the shell script to create the namespace.

 ### What is the Perpetual Task (PT) iterator delay (Max delay from PT created, to PT being assigned if delegate is available)?